Opinion | Oscar voters need to win back the audience’s trust

 The rise of superhero movies and mega-franchises such as the “Fast & Furious” series has put the squeeze on the sorts of original blockbusters such as “Titanic,” or more recently, “The Martian,” that once competed for Best Picture.
 The industry’s increasing reliance on the foreign box office has sanded away much of what was once distinctive in American movies.
 And the covid-19 pandemic kept the target audience for Oscar movies out of theaters.
 Best Picture nominees such as “King Richard” and “West Side Story” are both accessible and very good.
 But since no one went to see them, there’s no constituency rooting for those films to win big on Oscar night.

 As a result, the Academy can’t win, either.
 Anointing Best Picture winners such as “Crash” and “Green Book” tagged the Academy as oldsters.
 When they recognized films such as “Moonlight” and “Parasite,” they were accused of ignoring what the public likes in favor of their own esoteric preferences.
-Giving Best Picture honors to a Marvel movie would guarantee allegations that the Academy had sold out to Big Superhero.
+Giving Best Picture honors to a Marvel movie would all but guarantee allegations that the Academy had sold out to Big Superhero.

 Yet while reversing the ceremony’s decline might seem daunting, the Oscars are one of the few forces keeping alive a certain kind of movie that’s small in scale but rich in ideas and artistic details.
 It would be a shame to see the Academy Awards self-immolate and take down non-superhero films with them.
 The role of the Academy in the movie industry ecosystem is less to guarantee the success of a few movies than to help a wider number of them get made at all.